GACOSTA1988/week-seven-project/readme.md

 1. Test should correctly check if two words are anagrams

 * FAIL
-* EX INPUT: rock
+* EX INPUT: rock, rack
-* EX OUTPUT: rack
+* EX OUTPUT: These words are not anagrams

 * PASS
-* EX INPUT: rock
+* EX INPUT: rock, rock
+* EX OUTPUT: These words are anagrams"

+2. Test should correctly account for the possibility that words might have different cases but should still be anagrams

+* FAIL
+* EX INPUT: rock, Rack
+* EX OUTPUT: These words are not anagrams

+* PASS
+* EX INPUT: rock, Rock
+* EX OUTPUT: These words are anagrams

+3. Test should correctly account for the possibility that words might have different cases but should still be anagrams

+* FAIL
+* EX INPUT: eats, tea
+* EX OUTPUT: These words are not anagrams

+* PASS
+* EX INPUT: eat, tea
-* EX OUTPUT: rock
+* EX OUTPUT: These words are anagrams

 ## Setup/Installation Requirements